 Thanks for joining us today, Bill.
 Please, tell us a bit more about your background, how long have you been working with WordPress and about your current ventures.

-I have been a WordPress developer for 10 years
+I have been a WordPress developer for 10 years now, and have been self-employed full-time for 7 years.

 Prior to WordPress I had some experience with design and building static websites using HTML/CSS.
 In college, I was hired to redesign the website for the Business Honors department and decided to try WordPress so they could manage the content themselves going forward.
 After that I started redesigning many other websites within the business school, converting them all to WordPress.
 This was 2006, Pages had just been added to WordPress and we didn’t have widget areas yet, so it was pretty early to use WordPress as a CMS.